SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 09 May, 2024
+### 📅 Friday, 10 May, 2024
 ------
 ### Events
 ------
-- **National Train Day** (not officially observed every year): A holiday started by Amtrak in 2008 to spread information about the advantages of rail travel and the history of trains in the United States.
-The date was chosen to mark the anniversary of the completion of the first transcontinental railroad on May 10, 1869.
-The event includes activities like exhibits, model train displays, and tours of trains.
-However, Amtrak officially discontinued National Train Day in 2015, but some
+As of my last update in early 2023, specific events planned for May 10 in any given year can vary widely across the United States.
+However, I can give you examples of the types of events that might occur on that date in a typical year:

+- National observances or celebrations:
+  - Mother's Day (USA) is celebrated on the second Sunday of May, which could fall on May 10 depending on the year.
+  - Military Spouse Appreciation Day, which is
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and embrace each day with a grateful heart 💫✨❤️."
+"Every new day brings a chance to bloom. 🌺 Keep planting seeds of hope, and watch your garden of dreams flourish. 🌱✨"